11 Tips for Executive Networking with Business School Alumni

 #5.
 Get a feel for what it takes to make the most of the EMBA experience

 You have had so much success and achievement so far, so many lessons learned and challenges overcome.
-You feel you are ready for whatever comes your way.
-However, it is often the case that the demanding experience of an EMBA programme is initially underestimated by prospective participants.
+You feel you are ready for whatever comes your way – and in many respects, you are.
+Even so, the demands of an EMBA programme are frequently underestimated by even the most experienced executives.

 Actually, there is a lot to take care of in advance, before day one in business school, so that you can succeed during your studies.
 So, get all the advice available from EMBA alumni, and do not forget to ask what they would change if they were about to start the programme.